bsccf/Uni-notes/Thermofluids/3U Assumptions, boundary conditions and problem solving/types of flow (thermofluids).md

 - [[viscous flow]]
 - [[inviscid flow]]

+When modelling flow in pipes a fluid experiencing [[viscous flow]] will probably also have a [[non-uniform flow]].
+(I say probably because there is probably some super specific exception to this)

 #### Important notes
 You need to consider the time period that the flow is observed over, for example the rapids in a river can be described as examples of [[steady flow]] over the course of a second or so but as [[unsteady flow]] over the course of hours.